Schoonology/teleprompter/README.md

 These events arrive in the form of Objects with a `type` field and additional metadata.
-Once connected, an initial blast with the latest of each of the data-centric (e.g. `position`) events and their metadata to bring new Views up to speed.
+Once connected, an initial blast with the latest of each of the data-centric (e.g. `position`) events and their metadata to bring new Script clients up to speed.
 The table below lists the available events and their desired effects.

 Name | Description
 -----|------------
-`content` | The content itself has been updated, and the View should reload.
+`content` | The content itself has been updated, and the Script client should reload.
 `position` | The scroll position should be reset to `y`, defaulting to `0` (top).
 `speed` | The scroll speed should be updated to `speed`, defaulting to `0` (stop).